-The EM&V Framework should provide a clear schedule of activities, taking into consideration the needs and constraints of the regulatory framework and should be developed in collaboration with EM&V contractor, regulators, legislators and other stakeholders.
+The EM&V Framework should provide a clear schedule of activities, taking into consideration the needs and constraints of the regulatory framework and should be developed in collaboration with EM&V contractor, regulators, legislators and other stakeholders, as appropriate.
 In general, EM&V results should be available for incorporation into subsequent program planning.

 Requirements for Uncertainty Analysis

-The EM&V Framework should include key expectations for savings determination of certainty that are to be filled in the performance of evaluation activities.
+The EM&V Framework should include key expectations for the level of certainty of savings and other impacts to be evaluated..
 Specific requirements should be provided in the Portfolio EM&V Plan.
 The Framework should:

-Include a requirement that evaluators take steps to control for systematic error via documentation and best practices, trained experts, etc.
+Include a requirement that evaluators take steps to control for systematic error through best practices, trained experts, etc.; such steps should be documented.

 Control for random Sampling Error by defining a confidence and Precision level for any sampling to be done.